Many small steps

 Fibromyalgia is complex – and as different as we humans are.
 There is no single solution.
 But you can make a big difference with small, conscious steps.

 If you find out what is good for you and incorporate it regularly into your everyday life, your life will become easier.
 Not overnight.
-But noticeably.
+But noticeably over time.

 And if you would like support in doing so: In my coaching program, we go exactly this way – step by step, at your own pace.